What are the key factors that make for a successful buy-side transaction?

 • expanded services and product portfolios can increase your profitability.

-The M&A process starts with goal clarification
+The buy-side transaction process starts with goal clarification

 This is the time for a detailed discussion.
 How does acquiring an existing business contribute to that direction or vision?
 What is its effect downstream when a sea of changes could take the organization by surprise?